Thad Cochran, Long-Serving Mississippi Senator, Dies At 81

 But he grabbed national headlines when he was challenged inside his own party for his Senate seat by a Tea Party candidate in 2014.
 In that acrimonious race, he ultimately won a runoff against state Sen. Chris McDaniel.

-During the race, a supporter of McDaniel published video of Cochran's wife, Rose, as she was in a nursing home suffering from dementia.
+During the race, a supporter of McDaniel's published video of Cochran's wife, Rose, in a nursing home, afflicted with dementia.
 The person who published the video was eventually sentenced to five years in prison, according to The Associated Press.

-His wife died in 2014, and he married his aide Kay Webber the following year.
+Rose Cochran died in 2014, and Cochran married his aide Kay Webber the following year.

 Before he was elected to the Senate, Cochran also served three terms in the House of Representatives.
 He was nicknamed "Gentleman Thad" and known for playing the piano in his office.